tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_raw_abi.md

 This method is crucial for developers during the development and debugging phases, enabling quick access to and assessment of the ABI, ensuring alignment with the contract’s intended design and functionality.

 ### Request Parameters
-The `get_raw_abi` method has one parameter:
+The `getRawAbi` method has one parameter:

-* `accountName` in body - The unique EOSIO account name of the smart contract whose ABI is to be retrieved.
+- `accountName` (string, required): The unique EOSIO account name of the smart contract whose ABI is to be retrieved.

 ### Return Object
 The `get_raw_abi` method returns an object with the following parameters:

-* `account_name` - The name of the account whose ABI was retrieved.
+- `account_name` (string, required): The name of the account whose ABI was retrieved.
-* `code_hash` - The hash of the smart contract code.
+- `code_hash` (string, required): The hash of the smart contract code.
-* `abi_hash` - The hash of the ABI of the smart contract.
+- `abi_hash` (string, required): The hash of the ABI of the smart contract.
-* `abi` - The raw, serialized ABI data.
+- `abi` (string, required): The raw, serialized ABI data.

 ### JSON-RPC Request Example
 ```json